Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 <img src="#">

-The second font used is 'Sora' – This font was chosen because it's a simple, non-distracting font and used for small print where needed.
+The second font used is 'Alata' – This font was chosen because it's a stylish and non-distracting font and used for small print where needed.

 <img src="#">